 An additional consideration is adjoining the panniculectomy procedure with a colostomy procedure.
 A very large panniculus may cause stomal retraction in patients that have an existing colostomy (Ito et al., 2016).
-In order to prevent distention to the stoma, it is optimal to perform a stomaplasty or a revision colostomy around the surgical site (Ito et al., 2016).
+To prevent distention to the stoma, it is optimal to perform a stomaplasty or a revision colostomy around the surgical site (Ito et al., 2016).